Document Parsing Unveiled: Techniques, Challenges, and Prospects for Structured Information Extraction: Discussion and Outlook

-\section{Discussion}
+\subsection{Discussion}

-Both modular document parsing systems and Visual-Language Models (VLMs) face significant challenges and limitations in their current implementations.
+The evolution of document parsing reflects a fundamental shift from modular pipelines to VLM-based unified models.
+However, both paradigms encounter distinct structural and operational bottlenecks.
 This section highlights these obstacles and explores potential directions for future research and development.